bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Troubleshooting.rst

    bareos-fd resolves bareos-sd1.example.com to host[ipv4;192.168.0.1]
    \end{bconsole}

 If your address is correct, then make sure that no other program is using the port 9103 on the Storage daemon’s machine.
 The Bacula project has reserved these port numbers by IANA, therefore they should only be used by Bacula and its replacements like Bareos.
 However, apparently some HP printers do use these port numbers.
-A :command:`netstat -lntp` on the |bareosSd|’s machine can determine who is listening on the 9103 port (used for FD to SD communications in Bareos).
+A :command:`netstat -lntp` on the |sd|’s machine can determine who is listening on the 9103 port (used for FD to SD communications in Bareos).

 Authorization Errors
 ~~~~~~~~~~~~~~~~~~~~

-:index:`[TAG=Problem->Authorization Errors] <pair: Problem; Authorization Errors>` :index:`[TAG=Concurrent Jobs] <single: Concurrent Jobs>`
+:index:`[TAG=Problem->Authorization Errors] <single: Problem; Authorization Errors>` :index:`[TAG=Concurrent Jobs] <single: Concurrent Jobs>`

 .. _AuthorizationErrors: